amartyasd/amartyasd.github.io/_pages/DAG1.md

   - /DAG1
 ---

-This is the website for the DAG seminar centred around Tannaka duality for geometric stacks, starting tentatively in mid-October or early-November.
+This is the website for the DAG seminar centred around Tannaka duality for geometric stacks, starting in early November.

 The goal of the seminar is to understand Stefanich's Tannaka duality statement, which refines Lurie's result by eliminating the tameness hypotheses, by means of an affineness result.